rexresearch

 supplied by Varian Associates of Palo Alto, Calif.

-in forming more stable species, a free radical indicator or
+rapidly in forming more stable species, a free radical indicator

-stabilizer is used, in the form of a 0.02 molar aqueous solution
+or stabilizer is used, in the form of a 0.02 molar aqueous

-This solution is tested prior to use in the EPR apparatus and
+to as TMP.
+This solution is tested prior to use in the EPR

-treated with hydrazine until no signal could be detected, and is
+apparatus and treated with hydrazine until no signal could be

-incorporated in the saline solution or effluent in the proportion
+detected, and is incorporated in the saline solution or effluent

 The following test procedures were then followed with the noted